 Scroll down to learn more about all three.

 This is our foundation.
-It has three parts.
+It has four parts.
 Part one explains the frequency, costs and cause of the IT project failures we address.
 Part two unpacks the neurological factors behind that cause.
-Part three provides an overview of our solution.
+Part three explains where those factors most often present themselves.
+Part four provides an overview of our solution.

 The course is designed for executives, IT project leaders, and sponsors; business, process owners, and SME’s; heads of IT, tech team leads, external vendors and consultants; program or project managers and analysts.
 The course is for anyone interested in improving their ability to define and execute business strategies.